A COVID-19 Vaccine Looks Promising — & Trump Had Nothing To Do With it

 The race toward a workable COVID-19 vaccine had been an area of intense interest for the duration of the pandemic.
-Today, a glimmer of hope came in the form of a press release.
-An early analysis found that the COVID-19 vaccine candidate being developed by Pfizer and BioNTech was more than 90% effective at protecting people from COVID-19, Pfizer said in a press release on November 9.
+On Monday, a glimmer of hope came in the form of a press release.
+An early analysis found that the COVID-19 vaccine candidate being developed by Pfizer and BioNTech was more than 90% effective at protecting people from COVID-19, Pfizer said in a press release on 9th November.

 Advertisement